brunolandowski/shift/README.md

 # Shift
 Shift in a scroll system based on columns.
-It allows to scroll columns with differents speed aiming to scroll all the elements in the same way.
+It allows to scroll in columns with differents speed.

 [Download](https://raw.githubusercontent.com/brunolandowski/nexus/master/nexus.js)